Beyond real blow-up: Masuda detours and complex holonomy: Example: Polynomial Hamiltonians, and the pendulum

-which closes up after a single cycle $\fw_t=1$ of $\gamma^t$ with $\fw_v=1,\ \fw_w=3$.
-With $G_0=2,\ a=4,\ \theta=-t/2+\ldots$\,, this confirms \eqref{loopH}.
+The loop closes up after a single cycle $\fw_t\!=\!1$ of $\gamma^t$ with $\fw_v\!=\!3,\ \fw_w\!=\!1$.
+With $G_0\!=\!2,\ a\!=\!4,\ \theta\!=\!-t/2+\ldots$\,, this confirms \eqref{loopH}.
 In contrast to \eqref{loopW}, however, our derivation of \eqref{loopH} was only based on $G_0\neq0$.
-We did not require any discriminant condition $d\neq0$ which, for example, excludes blow-up leaves associated to finite equilibria.
-For comments on cubic Duffing pendulum of cubic force law, viz.\ the $m=3$ variant of \emph{Jacobi elliptic functions}, see \eqref{Duf} below.
+We did not require any discriminant condition $d\neq0$ which, for example, excludes blow-up leafs associated to finite equilibria.
+For comments on the Duffing pendulum of cubic force law $g$, viz.\ the $m\!=\!3$ variant of \emph{Jacobi elliptic functions}, see \eqref{Duf} below.

-We have excluded the linear pendulum $m=1$ in theorem \ref{thmuvwp} above.
-The linear case $g(x)=x$, i.e.
+We have excluded the linear pendulum $m\!=\!1$ in theorem \ref{thmuvwp}.
+The linear case

 is associated to the homogeneously quadratic Hamiltonian

 Since the elementary transformations of theorem \ref{thmuvwp}(i) remain valid, we may restrict attention to ODE \eqref{ODEuzp} which now reads